andresilm/sql_query_app/solution/README.md

 ## 3. Use

-### Option A:
+### Option A: Swagger UI
 Once running, access the FastAPI **Swagger UI** to test the API:
 - Open your browser and go to:

   ```
   http://localhost:8080/docs
   ```
-- Try out the `/ask` endpoint to send questions to the system and get the responses with data from the database
+- Try out the `/db_users/query_sales` endpoint to send questions to the system and get the responses with data from the database
-### Option B
+### Option B: CLI
 Using curl on command line:
   ```
  curl -X POST "http://localhost:8080/db_users/query_sales" \